Azure-Samples/app-templates-microservices-integration/README.md

 * UI is hosted in [Azure App Service](https://azure.microsoft.com/en-us/products/app-service/)
 * Virtual Customers are hosted in [Azure Functions](https://azure.microsoft.com/en-us/products/functions/)
-* The rest of the micro services are hosted in [Azure Container Apps](https://azure.microsoft.com/en-us/services/container-apps/)
+* The rest of the micro services are hosted in [Azure Container Apps](https://azure.microsoft.com/en-us/services/container-apps/), a fully managed, serverless container service used to build and deploy modern apps at scale.
+In this solution, you're hosting all 10 microservices on Azure Container Apps and deploying them into a single Container App environment.
+This environment acts as a secure boundary around the system.
-* Integration between the UI, Virtual Customers, and Container Apps is handled by [API Management](https://azure.microsoft.com/en-us/products/api-management/)
+* Integration between the UI, Virtual Customers, and Container Apps is handled by [API Management](https://azure.microsoft.com/en-us/products/api-management/), a hybrid, multicloud management platform for APIs across all environments.

 ## Architecture